 8.3.7 Surveillance

-Where an IECEx CoC is issued, the ExCB issuing the CoC shall either carry out or ensure that periodic surveillance of certified Ex equipment, including examination of documentation and assessment of the manufacturer’s quality management system for continued compliance with ISO/IEC 80079-34, is conducted.
+Where an IECEx CoC is issued, the ExCB issuing the CoC shall either carry out or ensure that periodic surveillance of certified Ex equipment, including examination of documentation and assessment of the manufacturer’s QMS for continued compliance with ISO/IEC 80079-34, is conducted.
 The ExCB responsible for issuing the CoC may conduct the surveillance activities or arrange for another ExCB to carry out this work.
-The frequency of such surveillance, inspection and assessment and testing shall be determined by the issuing ExCB in accordance with the IECEx Certified Equipment Scheme requirements and in light of the effectiveness of the manufacturer's quality plan(s) but as a minimum shall comply with the following:
+The frequency of such surveillance shall be determined by the issuing ExCB in accordance with the IECEx Certified Equipment Scheme requirements and in light of the effectiveness of the manufacturer's quality management system (s) but as a minimum shall comply with the following:

-Where manufacturers hold ISO 9001 certification by a body accredited by an IAF signatory organization, not more than 18 months
+Where manufacturers hold ISO 9001 certification by a body accredited by an IAF signatory organization to an appropriate product scope, not more than every eighteen months

-Manufacturers other than a) above, not more than 12 months
+Manufacturers other than a) above, not more than every twelve months

-Where changes to the manufacturer may impact on their compliance with quality management system requirements, e.g. relocation of manufacturing location, as determined by the ExCBt
+Where changes to the manufacturer may impact on their compliance with QMS requirements, for example, relocation of manufacturing location, as determined by the ExCB

+If ISO 9001 QMS audits are not being conducted annually at a QMS-certified Ex manufacturing site (for example, if a site is part of a multi-site QMS registration and the site is not scheduled to be audited annually) then surveillance audit frequency of the manufacturer should be not more than every 12 months.

-Such frequency shall take into account whether the manufacturer holds current ISO 9001 certification/registration by a competent body.
+The determination of frequency shall consider whether the manufacturer holds current ISO 9001 certification/registration by a competent body.

 IECEx Mark of Conformity

-Applicants in possession of IECEx CoCs, may apply for an IECEx Conformity Mark License to affix the IECEx Conformity Mark in accordance with the IECEx Conformity Mark Regulations, IECEx 04 and supporting IECEx Operational Documents, e.g. OD 422, as approved by ExMC and listed on the IECEx website: www.iecex.com.
+Applicants in possession of IECEx CoCs, may apply for an IECEx Conformity Mark License to affix the IECEx Conformity Mark in accordance with the IECEx Conformity Mark Rules, IECEx 04 and supporting IECEx Operational Documents, IECEx OD 422, as approved by ExMC and listed on the IECEx website: www.iecex.com.

 Procedure to issue an IECEx Certificate of Conformity